 Skip to main content

-Automated column statistics (ACS) is a feature that enables Firebolt’s query planner to leverage existing aggregating indexes to obtain statistical information about columns, leading to better query planning and improved performance.
-This feature provides a selection of statistics automatically from aggregating indexes, without requiring manual computation.
+Automated column statistics (ACS) is a feature that enables Firebolt’s query planner to leverage aggregating indexes to obtain statistical information about columns, leading to better query plans and improved performance.
 For example, it provides distinct count statistics (also known as ndistinct or number of distinct values (NDV) statistics).

 Overview